adactafintech/environment-parser/README.md

 ## Using the environment parser

 EnvironmentParser class parses all environment variables with certain prefix and creates a Python dictionary based on the structure of these variables.
+The values are converted to booleans and integers when detected as such by default.

 General variable structure rules: